mdunn77/saucecon19-troubleshooting/README.md

 ### Running Tests

-#####Testing in Parallel:

-This will run all tests other than one to reproduce exceeding concurrency:
+This will run all tests in parallel other than that to reproduce exceeding concurrency:

 ```
 $ mvn test
 ```

-This will run only the test to reproduce exceeding concurrency:
+This will run only the tests to reproduce exceeding concurrency:

 ```
 $ mvn test -Dtest=ExceededConcurrencyErrorTest